isieo/HeartSocketOverlay/README.md

 # FAQ
-### How do i know the size of the overlay?
+* How do i know the size of the overlay?

 Unfortunately when i was creating the overlays i did not think of making them responsive, the size is somewhat random because of that.
 Here's the overlay size for each of the overlays:
   - basic.html width: 200, height: 200
   - monitor.html width: 160, height: 110
   - beatsaber.html width: 960, height: 480
+  - graph.html Responsive

-### How do i make my own overlay?
+* How do i make my own overlay?

 Making your own overlay is relativly simple as long as you have some basic html/javascript knowledge (or shear will) Start by looking/modifying basic.html then move on to beatsaber.html they should work as the basis of your overlay. see the technical details part of this readme for more information

-### Is it possible to do this without needing to be in the same wifi network?
+* Is it possible to do this without needing to be in the same wifi network?

 Yes you can do this via a VPN (such as ZeroTier or Hamachi) and have both devices in the same vpn network, simply use the vpn ip address as listed as "listening address"